500 RYT - Florida

-Taught by: Doug Keller, Laura Tyree, Moira Anderson, Ashley Hunt
+Instructors: Doug Keller, Laura Tyree, Moira Anderson

 ANATOMY AND PHYSIOLOGY:

-Learn anatomy and physiology and it's relationship to yoga asana, pranayama, and meditation through the wisdom of Doug Keller.
+Learn anatomy and physiology and its relationship to yoga asana, pranayama, and meditation through the wisdom of Doug Keller.
 Including injury and surgery recovery.

-Taught by: Doug Keller, Laura Tyree, Moira Anderson, Ashley Hunt
+Instructors: Doug Keller, Laura Tyree, Moira Anderson

-Taught by: Moira Anderson
+Instructors: Moira Anderson

 A continued education into this ancient method of health and healing founded in India over 4,000 years ago.
 Treating the whole human system for optimal health and vitality.
 You will utilize this method through out the training and explore its power directly through your own experience.

-Taught by: Prudence Bruns
+Instructors: Prudence Bruns

 The yoga tradition is steeped in thousands of years of history and fables.
 Woven together with lessons of morality, dedication, and service.
 A practical exploration is experienced through the entire year of practice.

-Taught by: Doug Keller, Prudence Bruns
+Instructors: Doug Keller, Prudence Bruns

 Dive into the depth of the ancient language of the yogis with this practical and energetic technique.
 Advance your practice and your knowledge beyond your expectations.